-Royalty shares are a bit more nuanced than fixed payment option.
+Royalty shares are a bit more nuanced than fixed payment options.
 It is more of a hit or miss thing with royalties.

-You can either earn much more than any fixed payment or, and this is more likely, you can learn nothing or close to nothing for all the work that you have put in.
+You can either earn much more than any fixed payment or, and this is more likely, you can earn nothing or close to nothing for all the work that you have put in.

 Whether you are earning or not depends not solely on you.
 A bigger factor is whether the book you are narrating is any good.
 Also, it will depend if the author is promoting the book.

 You, as a narrator, can also help in the promotion process and that could help with the sales.
 Making a Facebook, Instagram or Twitter post could help with a few sales.